codeigniter4/CodeIgniter4/user_guide_src/source/helpers/text_helper.rst

     Generates a random string based on the type and length you specify.
     Useful for creating passwords or generating random hashes.

+    .. warning:: Except for type **crypto**, no cryptographically secure strings are generated.
+Therefore, it must not be used for cryptographic purposes or purposes that requires return values to be unguessable.

     The first parameter specifies the type of string, the second parameter specifies the length.
 The following choices are available: